dataiku/dataiku-contrib/snowflake/README.md

 * [Snowflake (JDBC) Connection](https://doc.dataiku.com/dss/latest/connecting/sql/snowflake.html) set up in DSS
 * [Amazon S3 Connection](https://doc.dataiku.com/dss/latest/connecting/s3.html) set up in DSS
-* the corresponding AWS credentials for the S3 buckets (AWS Access Key and AWS Secret Key)
+* the corresponding AWS credentials for the S3 buckets (AWS Access Key and AWS Secret Key), or [temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) configured.

 The Plugin comes with a code environment that installs the [Snowflake Python Connector](https://docs.snowflake.net/manuals/user-guide/python-connector.html) and is automatically installed with the Plugin.
 Note that this connector may require the following Linux libraries to exist in the host machine: